-IHO Implementation Status
+1.6 IHO Implementation Status

 MSDI is critical to increasing the use of marine data for the benefit of society, and to raise marine data value and give a more important role to HOs.
 Therefore, the IHO encourages all member states to develop, support and promote MSDI.
 The following web map shows the implementation status across the coastal states:

 https://iho.maps.arcgis.com/apps/webappviewer/index.html?id=6225e69a6d424b38b46dd2b59e7ca722.

-Case studies